-The last photograph shows my traveling shrine for, like George, I also spend much of my time traveling away from my home's sacred space.
-I would like to encourage you to create a shrine in your home with which you can spend a quiet time each day.
+The last photograph shows my traveling shrine.
+Like George did, I also spend much of my time traveling away from my home's sacred space.
+I encourage you to create a shrine in your home with which you can spend a quiet time each day.
 You may light a candle or burn incense to show appreciation for the gift of life from our Mother Earth and Father Sky.
 Prayers may be sent to friends, family or people anywhere experiencing difficult challenges and also you may send healing to our earth's challenged environment.
 It can be as simple as a shelf with a special photo, painting or object that holds a sacred meaning for you.